SwedbankPay/developer.swedbankpay.com/old-implementations/payment-instruments-v1/trustly/index.md

 ## Payment Type

-Trustly is one of the instruments using one-phase payments.
+Trustly is one of the methods using one-phase payments.
 The `sale` is done when the payer successfully confirms in the app, capturing the funds instantly.
 The `abort` operation is still available, but the `cancel` and `capture` operations are not.
 The `reversal`, if needed, is done by the